vlad17/books/getting-to-yes/introduction.md

 **Negotiation** is the back-and-forth communication designed to reach an agreement when you and the other side have some interests that are shared and others that are opposed or simply different.

+What is the difference between negotiation and debate?
+Debate is similar to positional, rather than shared negotiation.
+Debate probably won’t convince your opponent, they will not want to concede.
+However, debate has a lot of value for third-party if they want to understand the issue more fully.
+Politicians on TV are doing debate, because they have little vested interest in the conclusion of the debate.
+Committees that decide the context of the bill are behind closed doors, and do more negotiation to determine contents of bill (because here politicians have vested interests to get re-elected, so they have to make sure they get their lobbyist’s requests).

 ## The Naive View of Negotiation

 **Soft Negotiation** avoids personal conflict, makes concessions to readily reach agreement in hopes of preserving the relationship.
 Note, however, that frequently this results in agreements which leave the soft negotiation party bitter and resentful, which don't help.